 In 1993, Dr. Kinari Webb was an undergraduate studying orangutans in one of the most pristine tropical rainforests in Borneo, Gunung Palung National Park.
-There, she encountered not only a threatened natural environment, but also the dire health needs of the local communities – and realized that these two problems were connected.
+There she encountered not only a threatened natural environment, but also the dire health needs of the local communities.
+Kinari realized that these two problems were connected.

-Since healthcare was scarce and extremely expensive, villagers had no choice but to sneak into the Park and illegally cut down trees to sell, just to pay for substandard healthcare.
-Deforestation and lack of quality healthcare are both life threatening problems – but when the rainforest thrives, so do humans.
-Kinari decided there had to be a way to tackle human health and the health of the rainforest together.
+In order to pay for scarce and expensive healthcare, villagers had no choice but to sneak into the park and illegally cut down trees to sell for small amounts of money.
+Deforestation and lack of quality healthcare are both life-threatening problems.
+But when the rainforest thrives, so do humans.

 After medical school, Kinari and her rainforest biologist husband, Cam Webb, returned to Borneo.
-Kinari teamed up with dentist Dr. Hotlin Ompusunggu, and together with a team of dedicated Indonesians, they held more than 400 hours of meetings with communities around Gunung Palung National Park.
-Using a process that Kinari calls Radical Listening, these meetings led to a blueprint for healthcare and conservation programs that actually worked in harmony with each other: the fundamental concept of Health In Harmony was born.
+Kinari teamed up with Dr. Hotlin Ompusunggu and, together with a team of dedicated Indonesians, they held more than 400 hours of meetings with communities around Gunung Palung National Park.
+Using a process that Kinari named Radical Listening, these meetings led to a blueprint for healthcare and conservation programs that actually worked in harmony with each other.
+The fundamental concept of Health In Harmony was born.